Jane Silverstein Ries

 Jane Silverstein Ries (1909–2005), also known professionally as Julia Jane Silverstein, was an American landscape architect who was the first woman licensed in Colorado as a professional landscape architect.
 For her landscape work as well as her efforts to preserve and restore historical sites, she was inducted into the Colorado Women's Hall of Fame and a foundation was established in her name that awards scholarships in her field and supports an annual lecture series.

 Education and personal life

 Julia Jane Silverstein was born on March 10, 1909, in Denver, Colorado, to Harry S. and Eva W. (Sickman) Silverstein.
 She attended public school and received her training in landscape architecture at the Lowthorpe School of Landscape Architecture, from which she graduated in 1932.
-She went on do further studies at Colorado University, the University of Denver, and at the Rhode Island School of Design.
+She went on do further studies at the University of Colorado, the University of Denver, and at the Rhode Island School of Design.

 She worked under her birth name for the first few years of her professional career.
 In 1953, she married Henry F. Ries, a Colorado insurance actuary; and starting in 1961, she used Jane Silverstein Ries as her professional name.
 Henry died in 1984.